 Impacts: Rule 333 was adopted in November 1991.
 The 1991 AQAP EIR identified potentially significant impacts which were mitigated fully (Class II) in the areas of Air Quality, Water Resources, Biological Resources and Hazardous Materials.
-The short-term and long-term revisions to Rule 333 will result in reductions in NOx and a slight increase in ROC (approx.6-7 lbs/day) by the years 2010 to 2020.
-This is not considered a significant adverse air quality impact.
-There will be no new environmental impacts that were not analyzed in the 1991 AQAP EIR.
-The impacts are described below:

 Air Quality: The air quality impacts stem from the use of post combustion treatment processes which require the use of a catalyst (Selective Catalytic Reduction and Non Selective Catalytic Reduction) which can result in the release of heavy metals, such as vanadium pentoxide.
 Ammonia slip (release of unused ammonia gas) is also a potential impact.
 However, SCR and NSCR are unlikely to be used on the Outer Continental Shelf platforms due to lack of space for the required equipment.
 Therefore, the impact is considered adverse but insignificant (Class III).